BBC CHEVY ATI SUPER DAMPER SFI HARMONIC BALANCER INTERNAL BAL. PART # 917060

 Please read this complete ad and you will have a better understanding of why the use of a premium damper is a must on most high performance engines.

-The patented ATI Super Damper standard harmonic balancers are the only crankshaft dampers designed exclusively for high performance engines.
+The patented ATI Super Damper standard harmonic balancers are designed exclusively for high performance engines.
 Inner and outer shells are available in aluminum or steel, and contain a steel inertia weight.

 The inertia weights have six (2-ring design) or eight (3-ring design) computer-machined grooves to retain the proper durometer O-rings (dyno tested for each application).
 Whether you race or just drive on the street, ATI harmonic balancers are the perfect choice.

 All engines shown below were pump gas street rod engines, sbc and bbc.

 In the dyno report below, you are seeing our first test of what we assume is a normal functioning damper, then replaced it with an ATI Super damper.
 The dyno reports listed further down are what led us to this test.
 The reports below demonstrate why it is worth spending a bit more money on the damper for your high performance engine.
 Lower cost dampers are not designed to operate in these high RPM applications and will have trouble dampening the harmonics throughout the RPM range.
 These harmonics in this rpm range are very damaging to the crank, bearings, timing chain, and valve train.
 If a damper goes into an all out failure as shown in the dyno graphs further down, then rest assured, the result will be serious damage in your engine sooner rather than later.

 The dyno graph below shows us something very interesting.
 What you are seeing is a damper that is failing after the first run.
 This shows us one very important fact.
 Just because a damper passed the first or all of the dyno runs does not mean it's going to stay that way for very long.